-- 5.50 Gloucester is a major employment centre providing around 60,000 jobs.
-It provides jobs not only for those who live in the City but also those outside who commute in from rural areas on a daily basis including in particular Stroud and the Forest of Dean. - 5.51 The importance of Gloucester as an employment centre is recognised in the Gloucestershire Structure Plan (1999) and more recently in the draft Regional Spatial Strategy for the South West (2006). - 5.52 The adopted Gloucestershire Structure Plan (1999) requires Gloucester City to provide about 95 hectares of employment land in the period 1991 to 2011.
-As at 31st March 2006, 42.57 hectares had been taken up.
-Taking into account potential future gains and losses, there is a shortfall of around 34 hectares compared to the Structure Plan target. - 5.53 The draft RSS (June 2006) emphasises the need for Gloucester to realise its economic potential in order to stimulate regeneration and increase the accessibility to and dispersal of prosperity across society particularly in areas of high unemployment. - 5.54 The RSS also recognises the changing structure of the economy and emphasises the increasing importance of less traditional sectors in providing job opportunities such as jobs within the service sector which is rapidly expanding following a decline in manufacturing a national trend. - 5.55 The draft RSS states that around 12,750 new jobs should be provided within the Gloucester Travel to Work Area (TTWA).
+- 5.49 Gloucester is a major employment centre providing around 60,000 jobs.
+It provides jobs not only for those who live in the City but also those outside who commute in from rural areas on a daily basis including in particular Stroud and the Forest of Dean. - 5.50 The importance of Gloucester as an employment centre is recognised in the Gloucestershire Structure Plan (1999) and more recently in the draft Regional Spatial Strategy for the South West (2006). - 5.51 The adopted Gloucestershire Structure Plan (1999) requires Gloucester City to provide about 95 hectares of employment land in the period 1991 to 2011.
+As at 31st March 2007, 44.38 hectares had been taken up.
+Taking into account potential future gains and losses, there is a shortfall of around 39 hectares compared to the Structure Plan target. - 5.52 The draft RSS (June 2006) emphasises the need for Gloucester to realise its economic potential in order to stimulate regeneration and increase the accessibility to and dispersal of prosperity across society particularly in areas of high unemployment. - 5.53 The RSS also recognises the changing structure of the economy and emphasises the increasing importance of less traditional sectors in providing job opportunities such as jobs within the service sector which is rapidly expanding following a decline in manufacturing a national trend. - 5.54 The draft RSS states that around 12,750 new jobs should be provided within the Gloucester Travel to Work Area (TTWA).
 Existing data shows that most of these will be provided within the City.
-The Gloucester Heritage Urban Regeneration Company (GHURC) has set itself a target of creating 2000 new jobs in the Central Area of Gloucester by 2014. - 5.56 The RSS does not stipulate a quantitative amount of floorspace to be provided although it is understood that work being carried out by consultants acting on behalf of the South West Regional Development Agency will translate the job-based target into a floorspace figure for both Gloucester and Cheltenham as strategically significant settlements.
+The Gloucester Heritage Urban Regeneration Company (GHURC) has set itself a target of creating 2000 new jobs in the Central Area of Gloucester by 2014. - 5.55 The RSS does not stipulate a quantitative amount of floorspace to be provided.
+This will be determined through employment land reviews carried out in support of the preparation of Local Development Frameworks.

-- 5.57 The provision of new employment land will be particularly important in Gloucester and Cheltenham in order to balance job opportunities with the creation of a significant number of new homes, which will help to create more sustainable patterns of growth. - 5.58 It is anticipated that a large number of new jobs will be created through the provision of 20 hectares of new employment land as part of the mixed-use redevelopment of the former RAF Quedgeley site.
+- 5.56 The provision of new employment land will be particularly important in Gloucester and Cheltenham in order to balance job opportunities with the creation of a significant number of new homes, which will help to create more sustainable patterns of growth. - 5.57 It is anticipated that a large number of new jobs will be created through the provision of 20 hectares of new employment land as part of the mixed-use redevelopment of the former RAF Quedgeley site.
 Further large-scale employment provision will be made through the proposed extension of Waterwells Business Park.